Adamant-im/adamant/README.md

 - Ubuntu 18/20/22 (others are not tested)
 - 2 GB RAM
-- 60 GB disk space as on October 2022
+- 60 GB disk space as on November 2022

 ### Installation script